Head of Department

 “If you don’t know history, then you don’t know anything.
 You are a leaf that doesn’t know it is part of a tree”

-We have sequenced our curriculum to better help students understand it (understand what?).
-Through overarching enquiry questions that produce both broad, thematic and depth study, we traverse through the most important events in history for our students.
+We have sequenced our curriculum to better help pupils understand it (understand what?).
+Through overarching enquiry questions that produce both broad, thematic and depth study, we traverse through the most important events in history for our pupils.
 Through this journey we deepen our use of disciplinary knowledge such as; cause and consequence, similarity and difference, change and continuity, significance and interpretations as well as understanding a sense of time and place.

 Beyond the classroom we venture into a deeper understanding of the world through independent study that is anchored in the classroom.
 For example, in Year 8 classwork when we look at the issue of women’s suffrage in Britain, the homework transports us to New Zealand and their woman’s suffrage movement.
-This is then enriched by a trip to the People’s History museum in Manchester so that when we revisit this issue in Year 11, our students have a broader and deeper context with which to evaluate, contrast and unpick similarity and difference.
+This is then enriched by a trip to the People’s History museum in Manchester so that when we revisit this issue in Year 11, our pupils have a broader and deeper context with which to evaluate, contrast and unpick similarity and difference.

 Please note, every subject exercise book your child has contains a subject ‘Pleckgate Learning Journey’ that outlines the content covered, timelines and assessment points for the current year.